Do you suffer from any of the following symptoms?

-- Eyes feel 'gritty' - often worse in the mornings
+- Eyes feeling 'gritty' - often worse in the mornings?

 The average adult blinks between 10 and 20 times per minute.
 Even though a blink only takes one tenth of a second, all those blinks add up to about 10 percent of our waking life!
 So, what’s so important about blinking that we need to miss out on 10 percent of everything that’s happening right in front of us?

 Blinking nourishes and lubricates our eyes: Blinking is necessary to clean and moisturise our eyes.
 Each time we blink, a thin layer of tears is spread across the eye surface, keeping them from drying out as well as brushing away any small particles of dust or dirt that could otherwise irritate our eyes or impair our vision.